Anet369/Pi-Hunter/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) for more information
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) for more information

 # *Disclamer*